 Free, you say?
 Yep.
 Absolutely free.
 Nearly all of these tracks are available under the Creative Commons license, meaning you’re free to use them in all kinds of projects without concern.
 Double-check the fine print on the site, and have fun digging through an eclectic mix of genres and styles.

 Another Creative Commons goldmine, this YouTube channel is run by a composer who is incredibly giving away all of his music for use in your projects for free.
 All he needs in return is a credit.
 It’s a small price to pay for the quality of music here.

 Incompetech is a site of royalty-free music by composer Kevin MacLeod, happy to share his work which has been embraced by many low budget and student productions around the world.
 That’s not to say the quality is not good though — listen to a couple of tracks and you’ll soon find there’s a huge amount here to work with.

 Jamendo has a massive number of tracks to choose from, all extremely affordable and royalty-free.
 As well as being a go-to site for filmmakers, they also offer background music licenses for venues too.

 15. Enovo Music

 EnovoMusic is a great place to easily find high-quality music for personal and commercial use.
 They offer royalty-free music for unlimited online use as well as for TV/Radio broadcast advertising.
 EnovoMusic emphasizes the quality of the music in order to save time and hassle for its customers in finding the right music quickly.
 If you are a freelancer, small business or famous brand you should check it out.

-- Have another?
+Have another top stock music site recommendation?
 Let me know and I will add it here.